 The ongoing objective of the Deafness Council is to pursue and promote issues that will improve the quality of life for Deaf and Hard of Hearing people.
 To that end, the Council has met 8 times this year.
-It was pleasing to see a growing involvement of individuals and organizations in the Councils activities.
+It was pleasing to see the continuing involvement of individuals and organizations in the Councils activities.

-For the first time Council meetings had been held in a manner that enabled members to attend via Microsoft Teams.
+Council meetings are now held in a manner that enable members to attend via Microsoft Teams.

-The Council are privileged to have Harvey Coates AO, a noted Paediatric Otolaryngologist, as our Patron.
+The Council are privileged to have Harvey Coates AO, a noted Paediatric Otolaryngologist, continuing as our Patron.

 STAN PERRON CHARITABLE FOUNDATION/DEAFNESS COUNCIL SCHOLARSHIP

-We thank the Stan Perron Charitable Foundation for their support.
-Due to COVID restrictions a formal presentation of the Scholarship will be held later in the year.
+We thank the Stan Perron Charitable Foundation for their continuing support.

 HEARING AWARENESS WEEK/WORLD HEARING DAY